Rel-incode/CristianaSantos/index.md

 1. ACM Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI): 2018.

-1. ACM Conference on Human Factors in Computing (CHI): 2016, 2019.

 1. ACM Symposium on Virtual Reality Software and Technology (VRST): 2018.

 1. European Conference on Information Systems (ECIS): 2018.